apache/beam/website/www/site/content/en/documentation/programming-guide.md

 should accept an argument `element`, which is the input element, and return an iterable with its output values.
 You can accomplish this by emitting individual elements with `yield` statements.
 You can also use a `return` statement with an iterable, like a list or a generator.
+Don't mix `yield` and `return` statements in the same `process` method - this leads to [undefined behavior](https://github.com/apache/beam/issues/22969).
 {{< /paragraph >}}

 {{< paragraph class="language-go">}}